BrickBench/brickbench-docs/docs/source/project.rst

 Project
 ########

-BrickBench projects are a collection of maps, levels, and resources
+BrickBench projects are a collection of maps, levels, and resources.